stuart12/android_scripts/README.md

 # android_scripts
-script to run on android
+scripts to run on android